aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 Follow similar process for removing the management front end.

-Quicksight dashboards and datasets can be deleted manually.
+Quicksight dashboards and datasets can be deleted manually via the console.

 ## Contributing